DavidCC812/Moonshot-project-/Documents/Reports/February-2023.md

 As part of my research, I analyzed various sources such as medical equipment catalogs, industry reports, and academic papers.
 I identified common medical instruments and equipment used in hospital settings, such as scalpels, forceps, syringes, and stethoscopes.

 ### Learning Focus
 Although I have some knowledge of machine learning, I decided to focus on data gathering and analysis first, as it's important to have a solid foundation before proceeding with more advanced techniques.
-Therefore, I'm using this opportunity to enhance my research and data collection skills.
+Therefore, I'm using this opportunity to enhance my research and data collection skills, as well as to learn in a deeper way the technologies involved, such as TensorFlow for machine learning model development and possibly OpenCV for computer vision tasks.

 ### Future Steps
 Moving forward, my plan is to collect and label a dataset of images of the identified medical instruments and equipment.
 I will also work on cleaning and preprocessing the data to ensure that it's suitable for training the machine learning model.

 ### Technologies
-The technologies that I will be primarily using for this project are Python, TensorFlow or PyTorch for the machine learning model development, and possibly OpenCV for computer vision tasks.
+The technologies that I will be primarily using for this project are Python and TensorFlow for the machine learning model development, and possibly OpenCV for computer vision tasks.